pschatzmann/ESP32-A2DP/README.md

 void loop() {
 }

 ```

+The array can be prepared e.g. in the following way:

+  - Open any sound file in Audacity.
+    - Select Tracks -> Resample and select 44100
+    - Export -> Export Audio -> Header Raw ; Signed 16 bit PCM
+  - Convert to c file e.g. with "xxd -i file_example_WAV_1MG.raw file_example_WAV_1MG.c"
+    - add the const qualifier to the generated array definition.
+E.g const unsigned char file_example_WAV_1MG_raw[] = {

+You might want to compile with the Partition Scheme: Huge App!

 In the example above we provide the data with one channel.
 This has the advantage that it uses much less space then
 a 2 channel recording, which you could use in the following way: